Hadronic tau decays at higher orders in QCD: Final predictions of the higher-order coefficients

-The numerical results for $c_{5,1}-c_{12,1}$ corresponding to the different implementations of the sequence transformations are summarized in Tables~\ref{tab:coeff_d0_shank_3},\ref{tab:coeff_d0_shank_4},\ref{tab:coeff_ss_3},\ref{tab:coeff_ss_4},\ref{tab:coeff_d0_mod_wyn_3},\ref{tab:coeff_d0_mod_wyn_4},\ref{tab:coeff_reg_shank_3},\ref{tab:coeff_reg_shank_4} and \ref{tab:coeff_theta_4}.
+The numerical results for $c_{5,1}-c_{12,1}$ corresponding to the different implementations of the sequence transformations are summarized in Tables~\ref{tab:coeff_d0_shank_3},\ref{tab:coeff_d0_shank_4},\ref{tab:coeff_ss_3},\ref{tab:coeff_ss_4},\ref{tab:coeff_3_alpha},\ref{tab:coeff_4_alpha},\ref{tab:coeff_reg_shank_3},\ref{tab:coeff_reg_shank_4},\ref{tab:coeff_d0_unified_3},\ref{tab:coeff_d0_unified_4} and \ref{tab:coeff_theta_4}.
 For the final estimate of each coefficient $c_{n,1}$, we take the arithmetic mean of all predictions obtained from these tables, including those derived using three known input coefficients and those obtained using four known input coefficients.
+This procedure ensures that the final results incorporate the full range of available information from the sequence transformations, while avoiding artificial bias arising from multiple counting of equivalent approximations.

-The associated uncertainty is determined from the spread of the individual estimates and is interpreted as a systematic uncertainty, reflecting the dependence on the chosen transformation and on the amount of input information used in the analysis.
+The quoted uncertainty is taken as the standard deviation of the independent estimates and is interpreted as a systematic uncertainty associated with the choice of sequence transformation.
+The final prediction is therefore given by the mean value with an uncertainty reflecting the spread among the different methods.

+The dispersion of the results provides a useful diagnostic of the stability of the extrapolation.
+Since each transformation corresponds to a different rational approximation of the truncated perturbative series, the spread of the predicted coefficients reflects the sensitivity of the result to the underlying approximation scheme.

+To assess the sensitivity of the extrapolation to the number of input coefficients, we also compute separate averages using three and four inputs and compare the resulting predictions.
+An illustrative comparison is shown in Table~\ref{tab:c5comparison}.

 An important observation is the overall consistency between the estimates derived from three-input and four-input constructions.
 The inclusion of one additional known coefficient does not lead to significant shifts in the predicted values, indicating a stable extraction of the higher-order coefficients and suggesting that the sequence transformations are already sensitive to the underlying asymptotic behavior of the perturbative series.